Guidelines to Park Rules and Regulations

 Parking on the road or outside of designated parking areas is prohibited.

 Unlicensed motor vehicles, including golf carts, unregistered motorcycles, snowmobiles, utility vehicles, mini-bikes, and all-terrain vehicles, are prohibited.
-Reasonable accommodations will be made for persons with limited mobility.
+Reasonable accommodations may be made for persons with limited mobility.

 Unlicensed drivers may not operate motor vehicles on park roads.